SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/dynamic-selections.md

 ### Follow-ups

-You can create a selection containing all follow-ups for a specific customer, to get an idea of the sort of relationship you have with them.
-This might be useful prior to having a sales meeting with them.
+You can create a selection containing all follow-ups for a specific customer, to get an idea of the sort of relationship you have with them before having a sales meeting with them.

 And you can create a selection containing all follow-ups you have this month, to see what appointments you have and if you should set up more.